pdjr-signalk-plugins/ais-reporter/README.md

 ### Automatically modulate reporting intervals

-On my ship I like to modify my position reporting intervals based upon whether the ship is navigating or moored: a short interval when navigating so as to report a good track and a long interval when moored so as to save data usage on my Internet connection.
+On my ship I like to modify my position reporting intervals based upon whether the ship is navigating or moored: using a short interval when navigating so as to report a good track and a long interval when moored so as to save data usage on my Internet connection.

-The plugin allows this behaviour to be automated by using the value of a Signal K path as an index to select the required reporting interval at any point in time from an array of configured values.

-In my case my ship reports the main engine ignition state via an NMEA switchbank channel at 'electrical.switches.bank.16.16.state' and the plugin uses this value to select an appropriate *positionUpdateInterval* using index value 0 when the ignition is OFF and 1 when the ignition is ON.
+In my case my ship reports the main engine ignition state via an NMEA binary switchbank channel at 'electrical.switches.bank.16.16.state' (0 says ignition off, 1 says ignition on) and the plugin uses this value to select an appropriate value from the *myPositionUpdateInterval* array.

 > {
 > &nbsp;&nbsp;"configuration": {
-> &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,
 > &nbsp;&nbsp;&nbsp;&nbsp;"positionUpdateInterval": 5,
 > &nbsp;&nbsp;&nbsp;&nbsp;"staticUpdateInterval": 20,
 > &nbsp;&nbsp;&nbsp;&nbsp;"myPositionUpdateInterval": [55,1],
 > &nbsp;&nbsp;&nbsp;&nbsp;"myStaticUpdateInterval": 55,
-> &nbsp;&nbsp;&nbsp;&nbsp;"upateIntervalSelector": "electrical.switches.bank.16.16.state",
+> &nbsp;&nbsp;&nbsp;&nbsp;"upateIntervalIndexPath": "electrical.switches.bank.16.16.state",
 > &nbsp;&nbsp;&nbsp;&nbsp;"endpoints": [
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"name": "Marine Traffic",